This guidance is for England and Wales

 GOODS

-If you exercise your short-term right to reject (that is, to reject the goods within 30 days) then you may have to prove that the goods were faulty at the time they were supplied to you, unless the fault is obvious.
+If you exercise your short-term right to reject for a refund (that is, to reject the goods within 30 days) then you may have to prove that the goods were faulty at the time they were supplied to you, unless the fault is obvious.

-However, if you opt for a repair or replacement or are seeking the remedies of either price reduction or final right to reject and a fault is discovered within six months of receiving the goods, then in most cases it is presumed that the fault was there when you bought the goods.
+However, if you choose a different remedy, such as repair or replacement, and a fault is discovered within six months of receiving the goods, it is assumed that the fault was there when you bought the goods.
 Sometimes faults do not show up straight away but they were nevertheless present in the goods.
 It is for the trader to prove otherwise; they may, for instance, believe that you have damaged or misused the goods.
-This is commonly referred to as the 'reversed burden of proof'.
+This is commonly known as the 'reversed burden of proof'.

 After six months, the burden switches back to you to prove there was a fault if you want to make a claim against the trader because the goods are faulty.

-See the 'Sale & supply of goods: your consumer rights' guide for more information
+See the 'Sale and supply of goods: your consumer rights' guide for more information.

 DIGITAL CONTENT

-If you discover a fault with the digital content within six months of the date it was supplied to you, then in most cases it is presumed that the fault was there in the beginning.
-As for goods, this is commonly referred to as the 'reversed burden of proof'.
+If you discover a fault with the digital content within six months of the date it was supplied to you, it is assumed that the fault was there in the beginning.
+As for goods, this is commonly known as the 'reversed burden of proof'.

 After six months, the burden of proof switches back to you to prove there was a fault if you want to make a claim against the trader because the digital content is faulty.